-- Disbursement will occur after the drop/add period of the summer session at which the student reaches at least six hours of enrollment (no disbursement prior to the end of drop/add)
+- Disbursement - end of drop/add for the summer session at which the student reaches at least six hours of enrollment (no disbursement prior to the end of drop/add).

-- If a student drops a class for which they have been disbursed Bright Futures, the award must be repaid (based on the number of credits dropped)
+- Drop/Repayment - If a student drops a class for which they have been disbursed Bright Futures, the award must be repaid (based on the number of credits dropped).

-- Transient students must complete the transient approval process through Florida Shines to be considered for summer financial aid
+- Transient students must complete the transient approval process through the Florida Shines system to be considered for summer financial aid.

-- Students admitted to Graduate, Medical or Law programs may be eligible for Bright Futures for 1 term as a graduate student, based on Bright Future graduate eligibility rules (undergraduate degree earned in 7 terms or less; remaining hours greater than 14)
+- GRAD / LAW/ MED - Students admitted to Graduate, Medical or Law programs may be eligible for Bright Futures for 1 term as a graduate student, based on Bright Future graduate eligibility rules (undergraduate degree earned in 7 terms or less; remaining hours greater than 14).